 - Pay attention to large trucks and mobile equipment; you will see them before they see you

 - Make eye contact with drivers of the trucks and mobile equipment operators before proceeding

 Construction work is dangerous, and workers need to be able to focus on their own safety.
 Following their directions will help them, and you, be safe during these activities.
-You can follow upcoming and ongoing construction projects by checking the Facilities website: uidaho.edu/infrastructure/updates.
+You can follow upcoming and ongoing construction projects by checking the Facilities website: uidaho.edu/infrastructure/facilities/info-requests/projects.